Maycocoke/Maycocoke/README.md

 - 🏃 Dancing / Martial Art
 - 🍻 Travelling / Baking / Playing the piano.

-My github has four repository:
+My github has four functional repositorys:

 I use Statistics to comb through the statistics theory, and R_codes, Stata_codes, Python_codes to save the projects I write in those languages.